Solar system constraints of a polymer black hole in loop quantum gravity: INTRODUCTION

 However, despite all of these successes, GR is still far from being perfect.
 From theoretical consideration, unifying GR with quantum mechanics into a consistent quantum gravity theory remains the biggest theoretical challenge to fundamental physics.
 Among various approaches to quantum gravity, loop quantum gravity (LQG) is notable with its background independence and non-perturbative features \cite{Ro04,Th07,As04,Ma07}.

+Inspired by the full LQG, different models of black holes have been constructed to solve the singularity in the black hole interior.
+Without loss of generality\cite{Quantum_ashtekar_2005,Quantum_gambini_2014}, in the effective Hamiltonian, one usually replace the $b$ and $c$ which are the components of Ashtekar connection with their holonomies

-Recently, an attractive polymerized black hole solution is constructed by solving the effective equations of LQG \cite{type_bodendorfer_2021,Mass_bodendorfer_2021}.
-This solution results in quantum extensions of the Schwarzschild black hole, the classical singularity of the Schwarzschild black hole has been resolved by connecting the black hole region with the white hole region through a bounce.
+where parameters $\delta_b$ and $\delta_c$ correspond to the fundamental discreteness of LQG.
+Under different choices of $\delta_b$ and $\delta_c$, the current quantization schemes can be divided into three classes \cite{Mass_bodendorfer_2021,Properties_gan_2020}: 1. $\mu_0$-scheme\cite{Loop_modesto_2006,Semiclassical_modesto_2010}, 2. $\bar{\mu}$-scheme \cite{Loop_bohmer_2007,Quantum_alesci_2019}, 3. generalised $\mu_0$-scheme\cite{Quantum_ashtekar_2018,Quantum_ashtekar_2018a,black_olmedo_2017,Loop_corichi_2016}.
+For example, in Ref. \cite{Loop_modesto_2006,Semiclassical_modesto_2010}, the $\mu_0$-scheme is studied where $\delta_b$ and $\delta_c$ are considered as the constants.
+Recently, an attractive polymerized black hole \cite{Effective_bodendorfer_2019,Mass_bodendorfer_2021} solution that corresponds to a specific $\bar{\mu}$-scheme is constructed with where $p_b$ and $p_c$ are conjugate pairs correspond to $b$ and $c$, $\lambda_j$ and $\lambda_k$ are the polymerized constants that related to the inverse Planck curvature and Planck length after rescaling of the fiducial cell\cite{Effective_bodendorfer_2019}, respectively.
+This solution results in quantum extensions of the Schwarzschild black hole.
+The classical singularity of the Schwarzschild black hole has been resolved by connecting the black hole region with the white hole region through a bounce.
 Some aspects of this Schwarzschild-like metric have already been studied.
 For example, the thermodynamic properties of the effective polymer black hole and the corresponding quantum corrections as functions of black and white hole masses have been investigated in Ref. \cite{Quantum_mele_2021}.
 In Ref. \cite{Gravitational_fu_2021}, the influences of the quantum effects on the weak and strong bending angles of light rays have been studied.
-More investigations on the polymerized black holes can be found in Ref. \cite{consistent_bouhmadi-lopez_2020,Properties_gan_2020}.
+More investigations on the polymerized black holes can be found in Ref. \cite{consistent_bouhmadi-lopez_2020,Properties_gan_2020,Liu22}.